alexnimo/Nimo-Awesome_repo/README.md

     <li>JA3 - a method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence: https://github.com/salesforce/ja3/blob/master/README.md
     <li>zBang - is a special risk assessment tool that detects potential privileged account threats in the scanned network: https://github.com/cyberark/zBang/blob/master/README.md</li>
     <li>Pentesting with certutil: https://www.hackingarticles.in/windows-for-pentester-certutil/ </li>
+    <li>Tool-X - is a Kali Linux hacking tools installer for Termux and linux system: https://github.com/Rajkumrdusad/Tool-X</li>
+    <li>jpcertcc - This site summarizes the results of examining logs recorded in Windows upon execution of the 49 tools which are likely to be used by the attacker that has infiltrated a network: https://jpcertcc.github.io/ToolAnalysisResultSheet/#</li>
     </span>
   </p3>
   </ul>